Mindanao: Mountains

 In South Cotabato, is another range of volcanic mountains, this time paralleling the coast.
-These mountains have a maximum extent of 110 mi from northwest to southeast and measures some 30 mi across.
+These mountains have a maximum extent of 110 mi from northwest to southeast and measure some 30 mi across.
 One of the well-known mountains here is Mount Parker, whose almost circular crater lake measures a mile-and-a-quarter in diameter and lies 300 m below its 2040 m summit.
 Mount Matutum is a protected area and is considered one of the major landmarks in the South Cotabato province.

 Plateaus

 Another important physiographic division of Mindanao is the series of upland plateaus in the Bukidnon and Lanao del Sur provinces.
 These plateaus are rather extensive and almost surround several volcanoes in this area.
 The plateaus are made up of basaltic lava flows inter-bedded with volcanic ash and tuff.
 Near their edges, the plateaus are cut by deep canyons, and at several points waterfalls drop down to the narrow coastal plain.
-These falls hold considerable promise for development of hydroelectric energy.
+These falls hold considerable promise for the development of hydroelectric energy.
 Indeed, one such site at Maria Cristina Falls has already become a major producer.
 The rolling plateaus lie at an elevation averaging 700 meters above sea level, and offer relief from the often oppressive heat of the coastal lowlands.

 Lakes and waterfalls

 Lake Lanao occupies a large portion of one such plateau in Lanao del Sur.
-This lake is the largest lake in Mindanao and the second largest in the country; it is roughly triangular in shape with an 18 mi base, having a surface at 780 meters above sea level, and is rimmed on the east, south, and west by a series of peaks reaching 2,300 meters.
-Marawi City, at the northern tip of the lake, is bisected by the Agus River, that feeds the Maria Cristina Falls.
+The lake is the largest in Mindanao and the second largest in the Philippines.
+Roughly triangular in shape, it lies at an elevation of about 780 metres (2,560 ft) above sea level and is surrounded by mountains that rise to more than 2,300 metres (7,500 ft).

 Another of Mindanao's waterfall sites is located in Malabang, 15 mi south of Lake Lanao.
-Here the Jose Abad Santos Falls present one of the nation's scenic wonders at the gateway to a 200-hectare national park development.
+Here the Jose Abad Santos Falls are present at the gateway to a 200-hectare national park development.

 The Limunsudan Falls, with an approximate height of 800 ft, is the highest waterfall in the Philippines; it is located in Iligan City.